QMIC Launches the Qatar Traffic Report for 2019 Revealing Key Insights & Findings:

 On the release of the 4th edition of the QTR report, Dr. Adnan Abu-Dayya, the Executive Director (CEO) of QMIC commented by saying, “we are very pleased with releasing the most comprehensive and insightful annual Qatar Traffic report to-date.
 Our significant R&D effort and investment in building and deploying a comprehensive data sensing network and data bank using 100% home-gown technologies is paying off by allowing us to shed light on the status of mobility in Qatar, and is uniquely enabling us to support many mega projects and key strategic partners where mobility intelligence is a key factor.
 We want to thank many of our partners who supported our effort directly or indirectly especially Ashghal, Ministry of Municipality and Environment, and Qatar Rail”.

 QTR takes into consideration a number of key globally accepted metrics to report on the severity, time, and locations of traffic congestion in Qatar.
-In order to gauge traffic conditions for year 2019 in a scientific, methodical and accurate way, the QTR uses the concept of Masarak Congestion Index (indicates average reduction in speed due to congestion) to assess the level of road congestion.
+In order to gauge traffic conditions for year 2019 in a scientific, methodical and accurate way, the QTR uses the concept of Masarak Congestion Index (indicates average reduction in speed due to congestion) and the Travel Time Index (indicates the increase in travel time due to congestion) to assess the level of road congestion.
 In addition, using publicly available statistics about the size of the work force and average wages in Qatar together with QMIC’s mobility and congestion data, QMIC has built a model to quantify the economic impact of traffic congestion in Qatar.

 Thanks to QMIC’s expanding and unique multi-source data collection network, which collected over 1.5 Billion records of data throughout the year.
 The following key findings for 2019 QTR are revealed: